by Wayne Bednersh

 familiar with many of these symbols since we have seen them repeatedly.

-The one in the middle is known as a Hamas hand.
+The one in the middle is known as a Hamsa hand.

 The crocodile handle (#3) is cast and is of much lesser quality.

-All of the spoons pictured to this point have been 800 grade silver and
+Most of the spoons pictured to this point have been 800 grade silver

 This is a pretty spoon, but it is NOT silver.
 It was made in